armory-io/spinnaker-operator/README.md

 # Spinnaker Operator for Kubernetes

-This is the repository for CRDs and examples for the Kubernetes operator for Armory Spinnaker
+This is the repository for CRDs and examples for the Kubernetes operator for Armory Spinnaker.

 It uses the Spinnaker operator built in [github.com/armory/spinnaker-operator](https://github.com/armory/spinnaker-operator) to install Armory Spinnaker.